Charles C. Dike

-After the war he worked for Briggs in Evansville, IN.
-Briggs made car bodies and was acquired by Chrysler, beginning his 37 year career with Chrysler.
-In 1949 he married Maeoma Angalea Phillips from Sullivan, KY.
+After the war he went back to his old job at Briggs the day after Christmas, 1945.
+Briggs was eventually acquired by Chrysler, beginning his 38+ year career with them.
+In 1949, he married Maeoma Angalea Phillips from Sullivan, KY.
 She was the daughter of George Dewey Phillips and Alpha Lee Orr.
 They had two children, Steven born in 1949 and Patricia in 1950 and lived in Evansville.
 In 1959, Chrysler opened a new plant in Fenton, MO, west of St. Louis, and he chose to transfer there.
 The family eventually settled in Manchester, MO.
-He worked as a cost clerk at the St. Louis plant until his retirement in 1982.
+He worked in the cost department at the St. Louis plant until his retirement in 1982.
 Curt and Maeoma traveled for many years after that, visiting all the states except for Hawaii.
 Maeoma passed away in 2006 and Charles in 2010.
 They are buried together at Jefferson Barracks National Cemetery in St. Louis County, MO.

 I want to thank Curt's son, Steve, for writing the biography and service information shown above and providing photos of his father's original unit, the 607th.
 You can see more images of Charles C. Dike in the Photo Gallery for the 607th TD Bn in the unit section of this website.